noodldocs/noodldocs.github.io/extending/README.md

 # Extending Noodl

-Noodl is a platform to enable rapid low-code application prototyping and development.
-One important aspect to improve productivity is extending your Noodl workspace with library modules that are tailed for your orginizations needs.
+Noodl is a platform that enables rapid, low-code application prototyping and development.
+One important aspect to improve productivity is extending your Noodl workspace with library modules that are tailored for your organizations needs.

 [Create React library](extending/create-react-lib.md)
-This guide will show you how to add React components to your Noodl workspace so you can quickly build great frontends.
+This guide will show you how to add React components to your Noodl workspace so that you can quickly build great front ends for your applications.